Munster Intermediate Club Hurling Championship

 The Munster Intermediate Club Championship was introduced in 2003.
 In its current format, the championship begins in late October or early November and is usually played over a four-week period.
 The six participating club teams compete in a straight knockout competition that culminates with the Munster final for the two remaining teams.
 The winner of the Munster Intermediate Championship, as well as being presented with the Hoare Cup, qualifies for the subsequent All-Ireland Club Championship.

-The competition has been won by 20 teams, however, no team has ever won the championship on more than one occasion.
+The competition has been won by 22 teams, however, no team has ever won the championship on more than one occasion.
 Cork clubs have accumulated the highest number of victories with 10 wins.
 Kilmoyley's win in the 2021 championship was the first for a Kerry club meaning clubs from all six counties have won at least one title.

-Watergrasshill GAA are the reigning champions.
+Upperchurch Drombane from Tipperary are the reigning champions.

 Format

 Overview

 The Munster Championship is a single elimination tournament.
 Each team is afforded only one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random and there is no seeding.

 Each match is played as a single leg.
 If a match is drawn there is a period of extra time, however, if both sides are still level at the end of extra time a replay takes place and so on until a winner is found.